-I asked my clients what they discovered to be their biggest 'ah-ha', or 'ligtbulb' moment, when working with my HPL programme.
+I asked my clients what they discovered to be their biggest 'ah-ha', or 'lightbulb' moment, when working with my HPL program.
 When I heard their answers, I knew I had to share them with you, as all of these tips are incredibly important.

 Everyone I work with comes from various parts of the country, with different backgrounds and starting points.
 Yet they all share the exact same goal - to look, feel and perform at their best.

 So this is their 10 top tips to transforming their bodies and improving their health - HPL style of course!

 Top Tip #1: Food is not the enemy by Jade Elliot

 Ensure you are eating good nutrition frequently enough to provide your body with the nutrients and energy it requires.
 Good nutrition is not about starving the body.

 The food you eat should energise you, make you productive and feeling good at the same time.
 If you get hungry every couple of hours, then that is your body telling you it needs the nutrients in order to perform at the level you ask.